 - Distributions: Indicate when distributions of cash or property will be made.

-- Partner's responsibilities and duties: Describe the responsibilities of each general partner.
+- Partner's responsibilities and duties: Describe each partner's responsibilities and duties.

 - Withdrawal: Identify how a partner's interest will be valued if the partner withdraws from the partnership.

 - Death: Identify how a partner's interest will be valued if the partner dies.

 Additional topics to be included in a partnership agreement, if applicable:

 - Admission of new partners: Indicate the process for admitting new partners into the partnership.

 - Right of first refusal: Specify that the partnership or individual partners will have the right to purchase a withdrawing partner's interest before the partner can offer to sell the interest to someone outside the partnership.

 - Duration of the partnership: Indicate the life of the partnership along with any events that may cause the partnership to dissolve prematurely.